nicolastakashi/delivery-service/README.md

 After cloning the project and having the above tools installed, simply run the command below to run the localhost application:

 `` $ docker-compose -f docker-compose.yml -f docker-compose.override.yml``

+## Running the tests.

+Currently there are two types of tests implemented, unit tests and integration tests, were implemented in separate projects, so we can run either test separately.

+### Unit Tests:
+To perform unit tests through the console just run the command below:

+`` `dotnet test. \ DeliveryService.Test.Unit \ DeliveryService.Test.Unit.csproj` ``

+### Integration Tests:
+Integration tests have a high execution cost when compared to unit tests, because every time we run the command to run our service integration tests, a dedicated docker container for provisioning tests is provisioned, so we have the warm up time for this infrastructure.

+To run the integration tests through the console just run the command below:

+`` `dotnet test. \ DeliveryService.Test.Integration \ DeliveryService.Test.Integration.csproj` ``